Home / Career Guides / Accounts Payable Specialist

 How to become an accounts payable specialist

-A high school diploma or equivalent is the minimum educational requirement for many positions in this field.
-Focus on courses in math, accounting, and business to gain a solid foundation in these areas.
+A high school diploma or equivalent is the minimum requirement.
+Focus on subjects like math, accounting, and business to get a head start.

-Although not always required, earning a professional certification can help you stand out as a candidate and demonstrate your commitment to the field.
-Some relevant certifications for those working in this field include the Accounts Payable Certification (APC) from the American Institute of Financial Clerks and the Certified Bookkeeper (CB) designation from the American Institute of Professional Bookkeepers.
-These certifications typically require a combination of work experience, education, and successful completion of an exam.
+Certifications can make you stand out.
+You can get the Accounts Payable Certification (APC) from the American Institute of Financial Clerks or the Certified Bookkeeper (CB) designation from the American Institute of Professional Bookkeepers.

 Step 6: Develop your technical and soft skills